Welcome to the Reception page!

 Enterprise and Philosophy

 The Philosophy Curriculum will aim to teach pupils to use a range of age appropriate language in order to have a debate or discussion and give reasons for their ideas.
+Each discussion will be based around the needs of the group.

 Visits and Visitors